Venture Debt

 How much venture debt can a startup raise?

-Typical sizing is 25-35% of the most recent equity round, per Carta and SVB methodology.
+Typical sizing is 20-35% of the most recent equity round.
 Lenders underwrite to the borrower's ability to raise the next round rather than current EBITDA, so the last equity check is the primary capacity input.

 What does warrant coverage mean on a venture debt loan?

 Warrant coverage is the dollar value of warrants the lender receives, expressed as a percentage of the loan principal.
-Hercules and TriplePoint methodology cites 3-20% coverage of principal as standard, translating to roughly 0.5-2% of the borrower's fully diluted equity at typical strike prices.
+A 3-20% coverage of principal is the typical range, translating to roughly 0.5-2% of the borrower's fully diluted equity at standard strike prices.

 When should a startup avoid venture debt?

 When the next equity round is uncertain.
 Venture debt is structurally cheap if the company raises again, but unforgivingly expensive if it does not, because the lender's collateral is the company itself.
-SVB recommends 12 months of organic runway before adding debt, with the debt extending another six months on top.
+A common rule of thumb is to have at least 12 months of organic runway before adding debt, with the debt extending another six months on top.